 Can my family and friends meet me at the end of the ride?

 Take a look at our fundraising FAQs below to find out more.

-Once you’ve signed up, you’ll receive a welcome email containing lots of information and advice about raising money for The Royal British Legion.
+Once you’ve signed up, you’ll receive a welcome email containing lots of information and advice about raising money for the Royal British Legion.
 Posters to publicise your participation in the event and collection pots are also available on request.
-In addition, the Legion team are on hand to support you every step of the way!
+In addition, RBL team are on hand to support you every step of the way!

 We’ll include all the information you need in your registration pack when you sign up to the event.
 You'll also receive a link to set up your online JustGiving page.
 Please remember to send us the link to your page so we can ensure all donations are credited to you.

 Yes.
-This is very easy online as both Virgin Money Giving and JustGiving have facilities to set up team pages.
+This is very easy online as JustGiving have facilities to set up team pages.
 Please remember to let us know the link to your page so we can ensure all donations are credited to the team.